-Major behaviours are those that:
+Major behaviours can be categorised as those that:

 - significantly violate the rights of others

 - put others / self at risk of harm

 - require the involvement of school Administration.

 Major behaviours result in an immediate referral to school Administration because of their seriousness.
 When major unacceptable behaviour occurs, staff members calmly state the behaviour and remind the student of expected school behaviour.
 A report of the student's behaviour is recorded on OneSchool.